eeyrxig/js-arrays-lab/README.md

-# Arrayss Lab
+# Arrays Lab

 This lab aims to give you more practice solving problems with arrays.

 ## Instructions

-As you're writing your functions, it's important to code a little and test a little.
-It's easier to fix a few bugs at a time than to have to fix a ton of bugs at the end.
-For each function, make sure you are testing by both:
+For each function, make sure you are testing using both:

-    * Using the browser
+* The browser
-    * Using the automatic test cases your instructors have provided
+* The automatic test cases your instructors have provided

+> Think of the browser as running _your_ tests, and the test cases as running _our_ tests.

 ### Testing using the Browser